 Examining the data reveals that the latencies in the data are dominated by geographic distance.
 If geographic distance were the only factor in latency, a 2-dimensional model would be sufficient.
 However, the fit is not perfect, probably due to aspects of the network like access-link delays and the fact that nodes often take inefficient routes as they move from one backbone to another (as happens, for example, in hot-potato routing).
 As we add more dimensions, the accuracy of the fit improves slightly, probably because the extra dimensions allow Vivaldi more "wiggle room" for placing hard-to-fit points.

-Figure 13 plots the CDF of relative errors for 2-, 3-, and 5-dimensional Euclidean coordinates, for both the PlanetLab and King data sets.
+Figure 13 plots the CDF of relative errors for 2-, 3-, and 5dimensional Euclidean coordinates, for both the PlanetLab and King data sets.
 Adding extra dimensions past three does not make a significant improvement in the fit.
-While using coordinates with more dimensions does improve the quality of the fit, it also increases the communication overhead required to run Vivaldi; for this reason we prefer the lowest dimensional coordinates that allow for accurate predictions.